paylogic/developer.paylogic.com/content/articles/trello.rst

 Another thing that Trello doesn't have is time tracking.
 There is a Chrome extension to allow time tracking in Trello using `Harvest`_, but the thing is we don't use Harvest; we use Fogbugz.
-So we developed a simple synchronization tool for that, which we sadly haven't open sourced yet.
+So we developed and open sourced a `simple synchronization tool`_ for that.

 What it does is it periodically looks at the task a member has in the "Doing" column, finds the case corresponding to that task in FogBugz, and starts